-12.25.B Battery Charging
+12.28.B Battery Charging

-Battery charging from the solar collector while trailering is allowed during non-impound hours.
+Battery charging from the solar collector while Trailering is allowed during non-impound hours.

-12.25.C Trailering to Checkpoints or Stage
+12.28.C Trailering to Checkpoints or Stage

-If a trailering team fails to reach the next Checkpoint along the Tour before it closes they must continue trailering to the next open Checkpoint or the Stage finish prior to evening battery impound time at 8:00 pm on the final day of the Stage.
+If a Trailering team fails to reach the next Checkpoint along the Tour before it closes they must continue Trailering to the next open Checkpoint or the Stage finish prior to evening battery impound time at 8:00 pm on the final day of the Stage.

-12.25.D Resumption of Driving
+12.28.D Resumption of Driving

-Loops are not available to a team on a Segment that they have trailered.
-After trailering a team may resume driving via one of the following options:
+If a team has Trailered on a Segment they will not be eligible to start any additional loops on that Segment.
+After Trailering a team may resume driving via one of the following options:

-- 12.25.D.1 At the point they started trailering, or earlier along the route
+12.28.D.1 At the point they started Trailering, or earlier along the route (if successful they will no longer be considered to have Trailered from that point)

-- 12.25.D.2 At an open Checkpoint
+12.28.D.2 At an open Checkpoint

-- 12.25.D.3 At the start of the next Stage
+12.28.D.3 At the start of the next Stage

-12.25.E Resumption of Driving at a Checkpoint
+12.28.E Resumption of Driving at a Checkpoint

 Teams who elect to resume driving at a Checkpoint will be released from the Checkpoint at the posted Driving Resumption Time for that Checkpoint.
 Should multiple teams be resuming driving from the same Checkpoint, teams will be released in the order of their logged Trailer Arrival Time.
-It is on the onus of the team to notify Checkpoint Timing Official's of their solar car's arrival.
+It is on the onus of the team to notify Checkpoint Timing Officials of their solar car's arrival.

-12.26 Accommodations and Lodging
+12.29 Accommodations and Lodging